This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Has the professional taken additional courses or certifications specific to dementia?

-Here are a few websites that may help you in your search:
+Here are some websites that may help you in your search:

 You can also search within the OT Directory to find OT professionals who have tagged dementia care as a focus area.

-An occupational therapist’s initial evaluation will assess the individual’s strengths and limitations in daily tasks to identify areas in which they may require assistance or support.
+The occupational therapist will conduct an initial evaluation to assess the individual’s strengths and limitations in daily tasks, which helps identify areas requiring assistance or support.

 Through the use of standardized assessments and clinical observations, the OT will gain insight into the individual’s level of cognition, physical abilities, and environmental factors that may contribute to their functional impairments.
 They will also ask the care partner questions to identify their priorities and concerns.